joanrod/ocr-vqgan/README.md

 ### Fine-tuning pre-trained VQGANs with Paper2Fig100k 🚀

-You can also start with VQGAN pre-trained weights and fine-tune the model with Figures from PaperFig100k.
+You can also start with VQGAN pre-trained weights and fine-tune the model with figures from PaperFig100k.
 There are are several VQGAN pre-trained models in [this model zoo](https://github.com/CompVis/latent-diffusion#model-zoo).
 For instance, we will resume from `vqgan_imagenet_16384` model available [here](https://heibox.uni-heidelberg.de/d/a7530b09fed84f80a887/).
 The steps are the following:

   1. Create a directory for the new experiment.
 Create the `configs` and `checkpoints` directories, and add the `ocr-vqgan/configs/ocr-vqgan-imagenet-16384.yaml` and `last.ckpt` as,